MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 1. Specify the merge winner policy in the **Rank groups by** dropdown.

-1. Select **Add** and choose if you want to add more fields or additional groups to the fields.
+1. Select **Add** and choose if you want to add more fields or groups to the fields.

 1. Provide a **Name** and an **Output name** for every combined field.